steveblue/ngus/README.md

 ```

-* NOTE: ngus is still very early in development and is not ready for a Production environment.
+* NOTE: ngus and Angular 2 are very early in development and not ready for deployment to a Production environment.

 ##Demo

 A demo of ngus is running at [ngus.io](http://ngus.io).
-This is the same example found in the development repository.

 ##Mission